 We are getting our money’s worth out of this episode, folks.

 0:17:30 – Bill Burr is recapping all the places he’s gone to in order to try and find Jesse.
 I mean, laundry list.
 Eventually he comes to bugging Badger’s mom’s house, and “for three hours straight, all he talked about was something called Babylon 5.”

-0:19:54 – Walt takes the ice bucket back into the building, gets some ice, goes up to the room, apologizes for some lame false excuse again to his wife.
+0:18:24 – Walt is actually asking Saul what he thinks they should do once Jesse turns up, if he is still intent on destroying Walt.
+This is the first time I’ve seen Walt, completely calm, blank on his next move.
+It wouldn’t be so notable if he wasn’t asking for advice from Saul.
+Saul suggests an “Old Yeller” scenario.
+Walt gives his response in a very careful, deliberate tone: “Do not float that idea again.”0:19:54 – Walt takes the ice bucket back into the building, gets some ice, goes up to the room, apologizes for some lame false excuse again to his wife.
 Skyler’s so awesome — “How’s Saul doing?”
 Hey, at least she got a nice hotel stay out of it.

 0:20:53 – “Jesse Pinkman? …He came over to the house that time for dinner.
 Remember?”
 Yes, Walt, we all remember.
 The green beans were spectacular.
 Anyway, in the middle of explaining that Jesse was going to set The White House ablaze, but then didn’t, Walt admits he really doesn’t know why he didn’t go through with it.
 But he still tries to explain Jesse’s issues to his wife, who actually REALLY doesn’t care, but she wants to know what he’s capable of.
 “So he has never hurt anybody?”
 Walt pauses for a brief moment before looking at Skyler, and half-convincingly, offers up a lie.
 “No.”